cloudmobi/CloudmobiSSP/android-sdk.md

 Before You Start

 1. Make sure you have correctly integrated Cloudmobi's Rewarded Video into your application.
-2. You shoud configure the folliwing platform's Parameters(appId\placementName) into Cloudmoni platform.
+2. You shoud configure the following platform's Parameters(appId\placementName) into Cloudmoni platform.

 ### <a name="applovin">applovin</a>